cheekayc/P8105_Final_Project/Forecast_model.md

 SNM_error = MAPE(seasonal_naive_model$mean, test$total_sale) * 100
 ```

-The accuracy of the *Seasonal Naive* model is 80.933674.
+**The accuracy of the *Seasonal Naive* model is 80.93%.**

+The *Seasonal Naive* model will output a list of mean values, and they
+are the predicted values of daily sales from September 1, 2022 to
+September 30, 2022.
+We need to extract the list of mean values from the
+model and put them into the `test` dataframe so that we can produce a
+time-series forecast plot.

 ``` r
 test_seasonal =